isomerpages/moe-standrewssec/_about-sass/Achievements.md

 g.
 Karan Sivaraj, Secondary 4SB, and Kee Jun Xi Ansel, Secondary 4SA, achieved the 2018 Young Engineering Award (Gold), validated by Singapore Polytechnic and Science Centre Singapore.

-### **Awards that have been conferred to the school:**

-a.
-School Distinction Award (2016 to 2021).

-b.
-Singapore Quality Class (2017 to 2023).

-c.
-People Developer Award (2017 to 2023).

-d.
-Best Practice in Student All-Round Development (2016 to 2021).

-e.
-Best Practice in Staff Well-Being and Development (2016 to 2021).

-f.
-Best Practice in Partnership (2016 to 2021).

-g.
-Building and Construction Authority Green Mark Gold Award (2017 to 2020).

 ### SAINTS IN THE NEWS (2018 - 2023)
 --------------------------------